 While the younger generation is more comfortable switching between applications (thanks to the adoption of laptops, tablets, smartphones), that’s not the case for everyone, especially for the older generation.

-Which is why training may take weeks, months, or even over a year for complex ERPs or other business process applications delivering tens of thousands of features.
+This is why training may take weeks, months, or even over a year for complex ERPs or other business process applications delivering tens of thousands of features.

-Considering the adoption of a software is always top of mind for business leaders looking for ways to optimize processes and reduce the hiring overhead for operations that could easily be automated (at least partially).
+Considering the adoption of a software solution is always top of mind for business leaders looking for ways to optimize processes and reduce the hiring overhead for operations that could easily be automated (at least partially).

 6.5.
 Keeping Up to Speed With Innovations